Emergency Medical Technician - Paramedic

 - Students will be prepared to pass the National Registry Exam.

 Employment opportunities include hospital emergency rooms, private ambulance services, salaried fire and EMS departments, television and movie sets, offshore oil rigs, and private contracting overseas.
 Fire Departments are one of the major employers of paramedics.
 A degree is essential for advancement and financial compensation in most fire departments; some states now require an Associate's degree for employment.

-The Emergency Medical Technician – Paramedic program is accredited by CAAHEP – the Commission on Accreditation of Allied Health Education Programs with oversight from CoAEMSP – the Committee on Accreditation of Educational Programs for the Emergency Medical Services Profession.
+The McCook Community College/Mid Plains Community College Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).